oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 1. Create a Keycloak TLS secret.
 2. Create a OAuth2 Proxy secret with OIDC credentials.
 3. Create a configuration file to be used for installation.
-4. Add an email address to the Keycloak verrazzano-pkce client.
+4. Add an email address to the Keycloak client.

 ### Create the Keycloak TLS secret
 The existing Keycloak TLS secret needs to be copied from the keycloak namespace to verrazzano-system.
 This is a simple procedure as described below.